 You are never too old to laugh… I thought the show was outstanding (ing).

 You do not have to join the circus to be funny.

-So from students’ testimonials the joy, fun, laughter and students’ own recognition they are working with others and getting along is a priority in our twenty-first century age of emerging dissonance with one another, life bogged down without joy and cyclic, mechanised routines.
-The escape and light spot-lighted the significance and importance of laughter; this changes lives through joy and skills the students recognise themselves.
+So from students’ testimonials, the joy, fun, laughter and students’ recognition they are working with others and getting along is a priority in our twenty-first century age of emerging dissonance with one another, life bogged down without joy and cyclic, mechanised routines.
+The escape and light spot-lighted the significance and importance of laughter; this change lives through joy and skills the students recognise themselves.
 Education of change is the fundamental precedence all educators strive for.
 Here Homunculus brings the joys of theatre, performance and their workshops into the lives of students were I have seen new motivations, joy and a ‘renewal’ in themselves, in their approach to schooling and within their own lives.
 Let the banner of the arts in all our lives fly high in the sky.

 Let Homunculus continue to be supported and provide equity of the arts to all; bringing joy, laughter and skills to our students lives.